of222au/1DV608-php/Project/README.md

 # Project in the course "Webbutveckling med PHP"
-Solution can be tested online at: http://subleem.se/checklists/ (user: Admin, password: Password or register a new user)
+Solution can be tested online at: http://subleem.se/checklists/ (user: Admin, password: Password or maybe even better just register a new user)

 ##Installation and configuration